CraftAcademyLabs/coach-guides/weeks/week_2.md

 - **Thursday:**
 - **Friday:**
   - [ ] Introduce the Weeked Challenge
-  - [ ] Do a programming demo with focus on...
+  - [ ] Hold a Retrospective Meeting with the entire cohort.
+A good thing to do is to pull in some Seniors.
+(See separate document)